The sweet but unfulfilled dream of a chocolate amusement park

 Seven million chocolate lovers can't be wrong, or so the people in St. Stephen, N.B., seemed to think.

-Thirty-two years ago, there was talk of building a chocolate-themed amusement park in the border town, designed to draw in American tourists.
+Thirty-three years ago, there was talk of building a chocolate-themed amusement park in the border town, designed to draw in American tourists.

 And what better place to build it than at a property on the deliciously-named Chocolate Drive?